 In December 2009, Koss Corporation (the "Company") learned of certain unauthorized transactions made by Sujata Sachdeva, its former Vice President of Finance and Principal Accounting Officer.
-The Company first learned of the unauthorized transactions on December 18, 2009, when Michael Koss received a call from American Express security informing him that certain wire transfers were being made from Koss corporate bank accounts to pay personal American Express expenses of Ms. Sachdeva.
+The Company first learned of the unauthorized transactions on December 18, 2009, when Michael Koss received a call from American Express security informing him that certain wire transfers were being made from the Company's corporate bank accounts to pay personal American Express expenses of Ms. Sachdeva.
 These wire transfers were part of the unauthorized transactions made by Ms. Sachdeva resulting in the misappropriation of approximately \$31,500,000 from fiscal year 2005 through December 2009.
-The Company subsequently learned that Ms. Sachdeva colluded with two other employees of the accounting department in the misappropriation and circumvention of the Company's then existing internal controls and established operating procedures.
-The collusion of these former employees, and the actions the Company took to remedy such collusion and circumvention, are described in detail in the Company's Annual Report on Form 10-K/A filed for the year ended June 30, 2009 and in "Item 9A.
-Controls and Procedures" in this Annual Report on Form 10-K. In July 2010, Ms. Sachdeva pleaded guilty in the criminal case filed against her; and her sentencing is currently scheduled for November 18, 2010.
-Additional legal proceedings related to the unauthorized transactions are described in "Item 3.
-Legal Proceedings" of this Annual Report on Form 10-K.
+The Company subsequently learned that Ms. Sachdeva colluded with two other employees in the accounting department in the misappropriation and circumvention of the Company's then existing internal controls and established operating procedures.

 As a result of the unauthorized transactions, the Company restated its previously issued consolidated financial statements and related notes thereto for the fiscal year ended June 30, 2009, and for the three month period ended September 30, 2009.
 These restatements were disclosed in the Company's Annual Report on Form 10-K/A for the year ended June 30, 2009 and its Quarterly Report on Form 10-Q/A for the three months ended September 30, 2009, respectively.
 The Company also amended its Quarterly Reports on Form 10-Q/A for the three months ended December 31, 2009 and March 31, 2010 to include condensed consolidated financial statements and related notes thereto, which were delayed as a result of the restatements.
-All of these amended reports were filed on June 30, 2010, and should be read in conjunction with this Annual Report on Form 10-K. The financial effect of the unauthorized transactions during fiscal year 2010 is described in "Item 7.
+All of these amended reports were filed on June 30, 2010, and should be read in conjunction with this Annual Report on Form 10-K. The financial effect of the unauthorized transactions as well as the related costs and recoveries during fiscal years 2011 and 2010 is described in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and in Note 2 of the Notes to Consolidated Financial Statements in this Annual Report on Form 10-K.